Everything you need to know about kitchen lighting

 Well, feature lighting does exactly what it says on the tin — it is placing lights strategically to highlight certain special features of your kitchen.

-For example, a popular option is to have a strip of coloured LED lights running around the underside of the bottom kitchen cabinets, just above the skirting board.
+For example, a popular option is to have a strip of coloured LED lights running around the bottom kitchen cabinets' underside, just above the skirting board.
 This provides a rim of light around the full kitchen and looks fantastic at night time.
 Complete the look with similar lights shining up from the top kitchen cabinets.
 Often, you can control such lights to change through a range of colours.

 Adding lighting to particular areas, such as in glass-fronted cupboards or shelves, can accentuate these areas you want to show off by drawing the eye to them.